mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 // IntStack is a stack of int values. type IntStack []int

-func (s *IntStack) Push(value int) {
+// Push adds an int to the end of the stack. func (s *IntStack) Push(value int) {
   *s = append(*s, value)
 }

-func (s *IntStack) Pop() int {
+// Pop removes an int to the end of the stack and returns it. func (s *IntStack) Pop() int {
   stack := *s
   l := len(stack)